Gadabuursi: Fall of Harar in 1887

 Ughaz Roble II was the 12th in line of the Gadabuursi Ughazate.
 Based mainly in Harar, he was crowned the Ughaz of the Gadabuursi after his father's (Ughaz Nur II) death.
-His position as Ughaz proved to be quite controversial amongst the Gadabuursi due to his close relationship with the Amharic establishment in Harar.
+His position as Ughaz proved to be quite controversial amongst the Gadabuursi due to his close relationship with the Ethiopian ruling dynasty.
 He would go on to receive payments, gifts and weapons from the British, the French and the Abyssinians who were all vying for the region.
-He eventually fell out of favor with the British and became close allies with Menelik who officially inaugurated him as the Ughaz of the Gadabuursi in Ethiopia after the British ex-communicated and de facto exiled him from the British Protectorate.
+He eventually fell out of favor with the British and became close allies with Menelik II who officially recognized him as the Ughaz of the Gadabuursi.

-When Lij Iyasu came to power in Abyssinia he cemented a close relationship with Ughaz Roble II and gave him a close female relative from the Ethiopian royal court in marriage.
+When Lij Iyasu came to power in Abyssinia he cemented a close relationship with Ughaz Roble II and gave him a close female relative from the Ethiopian royal household in marriage.

 The Arab Bureau, which was a collection of British intelligence officers headquartered in Cairo and charged with the task of coordinating imperial intelligence activities, recorded this event in the Arab Bureau Summaries Volumes 1–114 (1986), where it also mentioned that the British deposed Ughaz Roble II from power due to his alliance with the Ethiopian establishment:

 "Lij Yasu has, however, given a female relative of his in marriage to the late Agaz of the Gadabursi, who was recently deposed by us for his intrigues and misgovernment."

 Andrew Caplan (1971) records Lij Iyasu wanting to enter into an alliance with the Gadabuursi, in his book British policy towards Ethiopia 1909–1919:

 "The Prince (Lij Iyasu) was also negotiating for an alliance with the Gadabursi Somali...
 He had given one of his relatives to its Ex-Ughaz Robleh Nur."

 After the deposition of his ally Lij Iyasu by Empress Zewditu, Ughaz Roble II witnessed the October 1916 massacre of the inhabitants of Harar by Abyssinian soldiers and was given immunity along with some of the other prominent leaders in the region.
 This event marked a turning point in the relations between the Somalis and the ruling Abyssinians in the region.
 Ughaz Roble II was given special immunity because of his high profile and personal relations with those in the Ethiopian royal family to whom he was also related by virtue of marriage.

 Ughaz Roble II was considered a very controversial figure and was the first Gadabuursi Ughaz to have been deposed by his own people.
 The deposition from position of Ughaz caused a huge stir amongst the Gadabuursi.